Network Compute Bridge¶

 ) does not require TensorFlow:

-python3 -m pip install -r requirements_client_only.txt
+python3 -m pip install -r requirements_client.txt

 To run this example, first launch the server and direct it to your Spot:

-python3 tensorflow_server.py --username <USERNAME> --password <PASSWORD> -d <MODEL DIRECTORY> <ROBOT ADDRESS>
+python3 tensorflow_server.py -d <MODEL DIRECTORY> <ROBOT ADDRESS>

 USERNAME